tpgit/UnOfficialLeptDocs/_sources/vs2008/building-leptonlib.txt

 building |leptonlib| itself is straightforward since a Visual Studio solution file is provided.

-1. Download the latest version of leptonica from `here
+1. Download the latest version of leptonica from :ref:`here
-   <http://www.leptonica.com/download.html>`__.
-Extract the archive to
+   <leptonica-download>`.
+Extract the archive to the |BuildFolder|
-   the |BuildFolder| directory.
+   directory.
 You should now have:

    .. parsed-literal::